|Nutrition Facts (per serving)|

-Swedish Tea Rings are a delicious and different take on the classic cinnamon rolls or danish.
-It is full of dried fruit and nuts and covered in a sweet almond glaze.
-It looks beautiful on a Christmas breakfast table and also makes a delicious all day Christmas treat.
+Packed full of dried fruit and covered in a sweet almond glaze, Swedish tea rings are a delicious and different take on the classic cinnamon rolls or Danish.
+It looks beautiful on a Christmas breakfast table and also makes a delicious all day holiday treat.

 - 1 quart whole milk